Loss Spike in Training Neural Networks: Loss spike

 For this example, we can exactly compute the derivative of Eq. (\ref{equ:toy_model}) as follows:

 Thus we have

-which indicates that the toy model has a positive gradient component in the $x$ direction when the parameters are in the small-loss region ($f(x,y)<9$), while a negative gradient component in the $x$ direction when the parameters are in the large-loss region ($f(x,y)>9$).
+which indicates that the toy model has a negative gradient component in the $x$ direction when the parameters are in the small-loss region ($f(x,y)<9$), while a positive gradient component in the $x$ direction when the parameters are in the high-loss region ($f(x,y)>9$) (more details in Appendix \ref{app:LLAS_further}).

-Although the SLAS structure can explain the mechanism of the ascent stage based on the toy model, it can not explain the reason for the rapid descent of the loss in the descent phase of the loss spike, which takes much fewer steps than the training from the same level loss at the initialization.
-For instance, for the quadratic model in the Preliminary section, the descent would be very slow if the learning rate is slightly smaller than $2/\lambda_{\mathrm{max}}$.
-Moreover, due to the high dimensionality of the parameter space, the parameter trajectory does not always align with the first eigen direction, otherwise, as shown in the toy model, the loss would not decrease continuously.
+Although the LLAS structure can explain the mechanism of the ascent stage based on the toy model, it can not explain the reason for the rapid descent of the loss in the descent phase of the loss spike, which takes much fewer steps than the training from the same level loss at the initialization.
+Moreover, due to the high dimensionality of the parameter space, the parameter trajectory does not always align with the first eigendirection, otherwise, as shown in the toy model, the loss would not decrease continuously.
 In the following, we take a step toward understanding the rapid decrease from the frequency perspective.